awesomelemonade/Battlecode2019/README.md

 I was preparing myself for the four-week grind over MIT's Independent Activities Period long before it actually started.
 One thing that I heard about was from last year's #1 team Orbitary Graph (Side note: I also talked to Standard Technology during the finals, and they also considered using something similar based off an open source project a previous battlecoder (bovard) had created: https://github.com/bovard/archon).
 Orbitary Graph had a "battlestation" where they could have bots play other versions of their bots automagically.
 Rule based (handcoded non-machine-learning) bots often have many "magic values" used for heuristics.
 Having this battlestation can produce fast, convenient, and reliable results to assist in creating a more fluid feedback loop to help change constants.
 Unfortunately, even if I knew about bovard's archon project beforehand, it would not have been easily adaptable to the new Javascript stack used in Battlecode 2019.

-This does not mean I did not try to create this battlestation.
-I had reasonable experience with backend tools - the key experience I lacked was creating a frontend.
-Therefore, I spent a few days in November/December musing over front-end frameworks such as ReactJS (Side tangent here: I actually got an introduction to ReactJS earlier at [MIT's Splash](TODO_LINK) program.
+While I never got around to finish creating this battlestation, it did not stop me from trying.
+In fact, I wanted to create this "Bot Arena" since Halite III, with the idea of implementing a trueskill leaderboard that mirrors Halite's leaderboard.
+(Side note: In retrospect, a trueskill leaderboard would never have been efficient in Battlecode 2019 due to the amount of computation power it takes to run one game.)
+With familiarity with Java, Python and similar languages, I had reasonable experience with backend tools - the key experience I lacked was creating a frontend.
+Therefore, I spent a few days in November/December musing over front-end frameworks such as ReactJS (Side tangent here: I actually got an introduction to ReactJS earlier at [MIT's ESP](https://esp.mit.edu/learn/index.html) program.
 I would highly recommend middle and high school students to explore MIT's ESP courses with a friend or two for fun).
 While exploring front-end, I started to wonder what frontend frameworks other simple websites used.
 What better website than Battlecode itself?

 That's when I started scrolling through the source of the website.
 It was then I stumbled across a particularly interesting comment: